fusebit/everyauth-express/README.md

   --clientSecret "{your-client-secret}
 ```

-EveryAuth durably stores configuration parameters of a service as part of your Fusebit account.
+EveryAuth durably stores the configuration parameters of a service as part of your Fusebit account.

 You can check the current configuration of a service with `everyauth service get {name}` and list available services with `everyauth service ls`.